The full Galloway

 Location 1: Gatehouse of Fleet - a UNESCO Biosphere town

-The town is set at the heart of the Fleet Valley National Scenic Area –a nationally outstanding landscape – wild moorland at the top of the valley above the town and the Fleet estuary with its fine beaches and rocky shores.
-It has some of the finest cafes in the area, and some unexpected shops.
-Your hotel will be 4star - rated, and you have a choice of award winning restaurants.
+The town is set in the heart of the Fleet Valley National Scenic Area –a nationally outstanding landscape – wild moorland above the town and below, the Fleet estuary with its fine beaches and rocky shores.
+It has some of the finest cafes in Galloway, and some unexpected shops.
+The 4 star hotel is multi award winning - and you have a choice of award winning restaurants - Gatehouse is amazing!

 Location 2: Kirkcudbright - the ‘ Artist Town ‘

-The pastel coloured townhouses, galleries and craft shops, plus the working harbour combine to give the town a unique charm.
+The pastel coloured townhouses, galleries and craft shops, and the working harbour combine to give the town a unique charm.
 The Dark Art Distillery, Dark Sky planetarium and the Cooking School are new additions to the many studios and artist galleries.
-It is a great place to spend time walking around and browsing.
-There are great cafes for treats during the day and a range of quality places for evening meals.
-Accommodation can be anything from 4 star hotel with fine dining to self catering and everything in between.
+It is a great place to spend time walking around and browsing the artist studios.
+There are great cafes and a range of quality places for evening meals.
+Accommodation can be anything from 4 star hotel with fine dining to self catering, and everything in between.
 Quiet roads and tracks take you on some of the best rides in the UK.

 Location 3: Thornhill

-Located at the foot of the Lowther Hills, home to the highest village in Scotland, Wanlockhead, It is remarkable that such a small place, is home to so many “points of interest”. - The bicycle was invented here - reason enough to visit!
+Located at the foot of the Lowther Hills, home to the highest village in Scotland, Wanlockhead, It is remarkable that such a small place has so many “points of interest”. - The bicycle was invented here - reason enough to visit! and Drumlanrig Castle - the film makers choice of location.

-Other than that, we will have a great time at the BQA - hotel and enjoy the relaxing cafes nearby.
+We know you will have a great time at the BQA - hotel, and enjoy the relaxing cafes nearby.

 Location 4: Dumfries

 Dumfries is our biggest town (still no city status!).
 Fascinating red sandstone architecture, very charming but in need of renovation.
-The Cairndale Hotel - Spa of the year 2025, is probably the place to stay - it is amazing! and the Globe Inn, for food and a cultural insight to Scotland’d national poet Robert Burns, is a place to discover.
+The Cairndale Hotel - Spa of the year 2025, is the place to stay - it is amazing! and the Globe Inn, for food and whisky (owned by the Annandale Whisky Distillery), and a cultural insight into Scotland’s national poet Robert Burns who lived and died here.